Vinegar is widely used by the Eco-community as a natural antibacterial disinfectant but can vinegar really kill germs?

 I would always strongly advise against the random mixing of various household ingredients.
 This is especially true with vinegar as there are some potentially deadly combinations very easily mixed.

-Furthermore, there are some surfaces around the home that will react with the vinegar within your mix and destroy their integrity.
-For the homeowner, this could prove to be costly as they might not be covered on any related insurance claim.
+Furthermore, some surfaces around the home will react with the vinegar within your mix and destroy their integrity.
+This could prove to be costly for the homeowner as they might not be covered on any related insurance claim.

 Vinegar And Essential Oils - A Germ Killing Duo?

 The advantage here is that some essential oils have antibacterial properties and are effective against Gram-positive bacteria.
-When you remember that vinegar is mainly effective against the Gram-negative bacteria you can then appreciate the significance.
+When you remember that vinegar is mainly effective against Gram-negative bacteria, you can then appreciate the significance.